seisbench/seisbench/docs/pages/data_format.rst

 SeisBench implements a standard reader and a standard writer for this data format.
 The standard reader is the class :py:class:`~seisbench.data.base.WaveformDataset`.
-The standard writer is the class :py:class:`~seisbench.data.base.WaveformDataWriter` Please consult their documentations for details on reading and writing the format.
+The standard writer is the class :py:class:`~seisbench.data.base.WaveformDataWriter`.
+Please consult their documentations for details on reading and writing the format.
 Derived from the :py:class:`~seisbench.data.base.WaveformDataset`, SeisBench offers a range of :doc:`benchmark datasets<benchmark_datasets>` in SeisBench format.